iotaledger/iota.js/documentation/docs/tutorials/native-token-transactions/03-mint-native-tokens.md

 };
 ```

-## Calculate and set the storage deposits
+## Calculate and Set the Storage Deposits

-In this step you are going to calculate the storage deposit needed for each Output.
-Conversely to what it was explained in previous tutorials, here a helper function provided by `iota.js` will allow you to determine the exact amount of protocol-defined tokens needed at a minimum for each Output.
-Such helper function needs the protocol parameters exposed by the Node, `client.info()`.
+Next, you should calculate the storage deposit that will be needed for each Output.
+A helper function provided by `iota.js` will allow you to determine the exact number of protocol-defined tokens needed for each Output.
+This helper function needs the protocol parameters to be exposed by the Node, using the [`client.info()` function](../../references/client/interfaces/IClient/#info).

-The idea is that the the next Alias Output of the Alias Address will end up with less funds, as those funds left will be used to cover the storage deposits of the Foundry Output and the Basic Output that will hold the minted native token funds.
+The next Alias Output of the Alias Address will hold fewer funds than the original, as those funds will be used to cover the storage deposits of the Foundry Output and the Basic Output that will hold the minted native token funds.

 ```typescript
 const nodeInfo = await client.info();